solisoares/monkeypatsh/README.md

 <a name="how-to-test"></a>

 ## Tests
-The `tests.sh` covers the standard flow for monkeypatsh and bash completions.
+The `tests.sh` covers the standard flow for Monkeypatsh and bash completions.

 ```bash
 # Install and source monkeypatsh, then: